-The Applied Information Technology General course may provide an opportunity for students, within authentic contexts, to choose and evaluate digital technologies and information systems with regard to the risks and opportunities they present.
-Students could evaluate the extent to which information systems solutions can embrace sustainability.
-They also could reflect on past and current practices, and assess new and emerging technologies from a sustainability perspective.
+The Applied Information Technology ATAR course may provide an opportunity for students, within authentic contexts, to choose and evaluate digital technologies and information systems with regard to the risks and opportunities they present.
+They also could evaluate the extent to which information systems solutions can embrace sustainability.
+They reflect on past and current practices, and assess new and emerging technologies from a sustainability perspective.

-Unit 3 - Media information and communication technologies
+Unit 1 - Media information and communication technologies